Viktor Ambartsumian: Education

 Ambartsumian developed an early interest in mathematics and was able to multiply by the age of 4.
 His interest in astronomy began with reading a Russian translation of a book by Ormsby M. Mitchel at 11.
 By his own account, he considered himself an astronomer by the age of 12.
-Between 1917 and 1924 he studied at Tiflis gymnasiums #3 and #4 where schooling was done in both Russian and Armenian.
+Between 1917 and 1924 he studied at Tiflis gymnasiums, where schooling was conducted in Russian and Armenian.
 In 1921 he transferred to gymnasium #4 to study under Nikolay Ignatievich Sudakov, a Moscow-educated astronomer, whom Ambartsumian called a "very serious teacher of astronomy."
 Ambartsumian worked with Sudakov at the school observatory the latter had built.
 At school, Ambartsumian wrote several papers on astronomy and delivered lectures on the origin of the Solar System and extraterrestrial life at "first in school and then in the various clubs and houses of culture" beginning at 12–13.
 In 1924 Ambartsumian delivered a lecture at Yerevan State University about the theory of relativity.
 He also met Ashot Hovhannisyan and Alexander Miasnikian, Armenia's communist leaders.

 In 1924 Ambartsumian moved to Leningrad, where he began attending the Herzen Pedagogical Institute.
 Shakhbazyan suggests that his non-peasant, non-proletarian background prevented him from entering Leningrad State University (LSU).
 However, Ambartsumian explained in an interview that by the time he arrived in August, LSU's admissions were already closed.
 To avoid losing a year, he opted to study in the physics and mathematics department of the pedagogical institute.
 After one year, he transferred to LSU's physics and mathematics department.
 At university, Ambartsumian was interested in both astronomy and mathematics.
 "I loved mathematics, but at the same time I felt that my profession would be astronomy.
 Mathematics was like a hobby, but I did complete the full mathematics curriculum.
 Thus you could say that I graduated with a major in mathematics, but in fact it is recorded that I graduated as an astronomer," he said in an interview in 1987.
 At LSU among his professors were the physicist Orest Khvolson and mathematician Vladimir Smirnov.
 He studied alongside other major Soviet scientists such as Lev Landau, Sergei Sobolev, Sergey Khristianovich and George Gamow.
 In 1926 he published the first of his 16 scholarly papers as a student.
 He graduated in 1928, although he received his diploma only fifty years later—in 1978.
 His undergraduate thesis was "devoted to a study of radiative transfer radiative equilibrium."
 He completed his postgraduate studies at the Pulkovo Observatory under Aristarkh Belopolsky between 1928 and 1931.